nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## Flash an Operating System

 Like its older sibling C.H.I.P., C.H.I.P.
-Pro's GR8 SiP can run mainline Linux.
+Pro's GR8 SiP runs mainline Linux by default.
 This provides security, flexibility, robust tools, and open-source options for getting your product working.
-In the interest of power consumption and storage space, we have two OS options to best fit your needs.
+In the interest of power consumption and storage space, we have two OS options to best fit your needs:

 **Debian** is a classic amongst embedded Linux board users for rapid prototyping.
-It offers a full package manager and loads of precompiled software for many different architectures.
+It offers a full package manager and loads of precompiled software and familiar command-line tools.

-**Buildroot** is simple and stripped down making it efficient and good for single application use cases.
+**Buildroot** is simple and stripped down making it efficient and ideal for permanent deployment and high-reliability embedded systems.

 C.H.I.P.
 Pro's SLC NAND storage is optimized for commercial applications.
+CHIP Pro has 512MB of high-reliability SLC NAND storage onboard, meant for holding the core operating system, and a limited amount of user and program data.
 While the storage is faster and more reliable it has less capacity.
 Because of this, it's a good idea to know how much storage software will take before flashing and installing.
+Where needed, additional high-speed storage can be added through Pro’s SDIO bus.

 Grab these items to flash an example:

  * C.H.I.P.
 Pro
  * USB A to Micro-USB B cable
- * Separate computer with [Chrome](https://www.google.com/chrome/browser/desktop/index.html) or [Chromium](https://www.chromium.org/getting-involved/download-chromium) browser
+ * Separate computer with [Chrome](https://www.google.com/chrome/browser/desktop/index.html) or [Chromium](https://www.chromium.org/getting-involved/download-chromium) browser and an internet connection.

 ### Flashing Process
-If it's your first time flashing, when you arrive at [flash.getchip.com/pro](http://flash.getchip.com/pro) you will be asked to install an Chrome extension.
+If it's your first time flashing, when you arrive at [flash.getchip.com/pro](http://flash.getchip.com/pro) you will be asked to install the NTC’s Flasher Chrome Extension.

 Once the extension is installed, plug the micro USB cable into the micro USB port on C.H.I.P.
 Pro.